Start of Main Content

 Volume V: Nazi Sites for Racial Persecution, Detention, Resettlement, and Murder of Non-Jews

-Including a variety of penal camps, prisons, and other sites for mostly non-Jewish prisoners.
+This volume documents a variety of penal camps, prisons, and other sites in which mostly non-Jewish prisoners suffered racial persecution and punishment.
 Specific types of sites include “euthanasia” centers, sites of forced abortion and infanticide, Justice Ministry prisons, so-called work education camps, Gestapo prisons, camps for Roma, “Germanization” facilities, and resettlement camps for Poles.

 General editor: Alexandra Lohse Editors: Jan Lambertz and Patricia Heberer-Rice